 What we do

 We surround ourselves externally and internally with a protective wall, protecting ourselves from our truth and reality.
 And we don’t want to hear anything that highlights what is not working and what is wrong with us or the situation we are in.
-Or that what we are doing that is not good for us, because to do so in our world would mean we were a failure and those people from the past would be right.
+Or that what we are doing is not good for us, because to do so in our world would mean we were a failure and those people from the past would be right.

 We surround ourselves with people who reinforce our belief that everything is ok and going to be ok.
-We need to know that we are on the right track that we are a great person, as this helps us stay protected from our truth.
+We need to know that we are on the right track and that we are a great person, as this helps us stay protected from our truth.
 It also justifies our action to keep going.

-We focus on what we do well and what is wonderful about our life.
+We focus on what we do well and what is wonderful about our lives.
 As well as what is going to happen, our dreams and the opportunities that might happen and the reality we have created in our head.
 We don’t want to face our vulnerability and admit the truth.

 EXAMPLES OF FEAR OF FAILURE